Scopsula/Labyrinth/README.md

 - Planned to have entities
 - For testing purpose:
 - - [r] can be used to regenerate levels
-- - [n] can be used to cycle 1 level
+- - [n] can be used to cycle levels

 player:
 - LEGACY MAY NOT WORK AND IS OUTDATED